tkortz/carla/README.md

 ## 1. Record scenarios

-If you want to use our recorded scenario files, skip to [Step (g) Locating the recordings](#g\)-locating-the-recordings).
+If you want to use our recorded scenario files, skip to [Step (g) Locating the recordings](#g-locating-the-recordings).
 If, however, you plan to record the scenarios yourself, read on!

 ### a) Setup